We caught up with Jemima to discuss her move from Croydon to Canada and how we supported her along the way.

 What made you relocate?

 It wasn’t for a career move, but for personal reasons.
 My husband moved to Toronto because of work and I knew we had an office there.
-We saw it as a great opportunity for us to live somewhere new, and I hoped I could stay with the company.
+We saw it as a great opportunity to live somewhere new, and I hoped I could stay with the company.
 First, I had a discussion with my manager about how I thought I could still do my role and the potential benefits for the business.
 After speaking to her, I came away feeling very supported and was encouraged to get in contact with people from the Toronto office to discuss my move and some ideas I had about how I could get involved once I was there.
 It’s been an exciting year, lots of things have changed but one continuity for me has been Mott MacDonald.

 How did we support your move?

 My transition from Croydon to Toronto has been relatively easy.
-I previously met some of the Toronto team at our annual AGM, so it didn’t feel like I was a stranger to them and before I stepped on the plane, I was in contact with the HR manager for Canada.
+I previously met some of the Toronto team at our AGM, so it didn’t feel like I was a stranger to them and before I stepped on the plane, I was in contact with the HR manager for Canada.
 At first it was strange to feel like I was a new employee again, but this was beneficial for me because I was able to ask lots of silly questions without being judged and it made the experience feel fresh.
 It was comforting to receive all the basic information around health care and tax before I travelled, because it stopped me from frantically searching through all the different websites for the answers to my questions.
-Since being here, I’ve been taken out to lunch with my colleagues to get to know them, I’ve gotten involved in different sporting activities (playing football during the FIFA World Cup being one of them), and I’ve learnt so many new things about the company that I didn’t know before the move.
+Since being here, I’ve been taken out to lunch with my colleagues to get to know them, I’ve gotten involved in different sporting activities (playing football during the FIFA World Cup being one of them), and even after working here for eight years I’ve learnt so many things about the company that I didn’t know before the move.

 How does Toronto differ from Croydon?

 Toronto has never felt strange.
 This may be due to arriving at the beginning of summer, and the snow hasn’t arrived yet!
-We live in the city, which is good for me as it’s close to the office, but it is also close to a lake which has a beach so, there’s a lot of outdoor activities to get involved in.
+We live in the city, which is good for me as it’s close to the office, but it is also close to a lake which has a beach, and there’s a lot of outdoor activities to get involved in.
 It’s also really close to the Niagara Falls, so as you can imagine there are a lot of places to see.
 Toronto is an easy place to live and we’ve met a lot of friendly people.
 We have never felt alone in the city, however, we still have a lot to see and do which we are looking forward to.

 Has there been any challenges with working remotely?